 2.1.8.7.2.
 Life Support personnel may arrange with NSF Prime Contractor personnel for issue of compatible ECW equipment from NSF supplies in Christchurch, if needed.

 2.1.8.7.3.
-Passenger ECW gear (passenger ECW is in orange bags; aircraft emergency gear is in green bags) will be worn/available.
+Passenger ECW gear will be worn/available.